lea19019/manga-oracle/README.md

 ## Roadmap

 ### Tasks to handle the core of the application
-- Figure out how to use an LLM with OpenLLM and use the embedding functionality
 - Figure out how Vectore Databases work and how to use Pinecone
 - Figure out how to transform the output from EasyOCR into an embedding and store it in Pinecone
 - Figure out the best way to group the resulting data of the manga panels from EasyOCR